lvwerra/geneGAN/README.md

 # Adversarial Training for Precision Oncology

 ## Overview
-This repo showcases to GAN approaches to precision oncology.
+This repo showcases two generative adversarial net (GAN) approaches to precision oncology.
 In each folder the scripts and notebooks to train a model and to apply a trained model are provided.

 ## Installation
 To install the necessary libraries run: